-- 3. You will be eligible for a bonus of \$50,000.00 for every net new analyst that initiates coverage with a report on West TeleServices in the year 2001.
-The maximum bonus to be earned as a result of new analysts' coverage in the year 2001 is \$250,000.00. - 4.
-For the purposes of this Exhibit A, profit shall be defined as pre-tax profit growth of the Company on a consolidated basis. - At the discretion of management, you may receive an additional bonus based on the Companies' and your individual performance. - 6.
-Your Compensation Plan for the year 2002 will be presented no later than December 1, 2001. - 7.
+- For the purposes of this Exhibit A, profit shall be defined as pre-tax profit growth of the Company on a consolidated basis. - 4.
+Profit and income derived from mergers, acquisitions, joint ventures or other non-operating income will be reviewed by the Company upon completion of the transaction to determine inclusion in the compensation plan.
+In the event West Corporation changes its business plan or acquires another company, the Company reserves the right to review your compensation package and revise, in its sole discretion, as it deems appropriate. - 5.
 The benefit plans, as referenced in Section 7(i), shall include insurance plans based upon eligibility pursuant to the plans.
 If the insurance plans do not provide for continued participation, the continuation of benefits shall be pursuant to COBRA.
 In the event Employee's benefits continue pursuant to COBRA and Employee accepts new employment during the consulting term, Employee may continue benefits thereafter to the extent allowed under COBRA.
-In no event shall benefits plans include the 401 K Plan or the 1996 Stock Incentive Plan.
+In no event shall benefits plans include the 401K Plan or the 1996 Stock Incentive Plan.